AirshipCMS/Docs/15-Collection-Templates.md

 Collection Templates may contain html markup and Collection Propellers markup that renders site content.
 Templates are not generated with any pre-defined markup in order to give developers the most flexibility when structuring content on a page.

-## Rendering Items
-Items in collections *must* be published in order for them to render on collection templates.

 ## Collection Templates in your local directory
 Whenever you create a collection, the corresponding set of collection templates can be generated in the CMS and downloaded, or manually created in your local project directory.